Azure/bicep-lz-vending/src/self/subResourceWrapper/readme.md

 virtualNetworkName | No       | The name of the virtual network.
 The string must consist of a-z, A-Z, 0-9, -, _, and . (period) and be between 2 and 64 characters in length. virtualNetworkTags | No       | An object of tag key/value pairs to be set on the Virtual Network that is created.
-NOTE: Tags will be overwritten on resoruce if any exist already. virtualNetworkAddressSpace | No       | The address space of the virtual network, supplied as multiple CIDR blocks, e.g. `["10.0.0.0/16","172.16.0.0/12"]` virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub virtual network or virtual hub. hubNetworkResourceId | No       | The resource ID of the virtual network or virtual wan hub in the hub to which the created virtual network will be peered/connected to via vitrual network peering or a vitrual hub connection. virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the spefcified hub virtual network.
+NOTE: Tags will be overwritten on resoruce if any exist already. virtualNetworkAddressSpace | No       | The address space of the virtual network, supplied as multiple CIDR blocks, e.g. `["10.0.0.0/16","172.16.0.0/12"]` virtualNetworkDnsServers | No       | The custom DNS servers to use on the virtual network, e.g. `["10.4.1.4", "10.2.1.5"].
+If left empty (default) then Azure DNS will be used for the virtual network.` virtualNetworkDdosPlanId | No       | The resoruce ID of an existing DDoS Network Protection Plan that you wish to link to this virtual network. virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub virtual network or virtual hub. hubNetworkResourceId | No       | The resource ID of the virtual network or virtual wan hub in the hub to which the created virtual network will be peered/connected to via vitrual network peering or a vitrual hub connection. virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the spefcified hub virtual network.
 If no gateways exsit in the hub virtual network, set this to `false`, otherwise peering will fail to create.
 Set this to `false` for virtual wan hub connections.